David Nethero and Kim Seals, managing directors of Golden Seeds, leaders of Golden Seeds’ investment in Acivilate

 A professor of mine, Charlie Goetz at Emory University, once said: “New businesses start when people answer old questions in new ways.”
 My question, after 25 years, was how could I create second chances for people like my father?
 That got me looking at criminal justice and researching the market.

 LW: This is a broken system.
-The U.S. spends between a year on prison, jail, probation and court systems.
+The U.S. spends between $80 and $130 billion a year on prison, jail, probation and court systems.
 It’s one thing for a person to return to prison because of a new offense.
 It’s another when they mistakenly didn’t follow one of the many conditions or obligations that can accompany probation or parole.

 Sending them back only sets them back, overloads prisons and jails, bogs down the criminal justice system and causes costs to skyrocket.